psyguy/oldpsyguy.github.io/_posts/2019-04-03-befriending-r.md

 ![image](https://user-images.githubusercontent.com/8527082/55494090-6be87880-563a-11e9-8c09-830e7a8d0ce3.png)

+There I was involved in a recent conversation on twitter about Matlab/R comparison [here](https://twitter.com/_psyguy/status/1113395619287175168).

 ## _I am already familiar with Matlab/SPSS and I’m quite ‘happy’ with it_

-Are you though?
+Are you really though?
 People, especially SPSS users, are usually entrapped in a kind of abusive relationship; they rely on it for their work and have to deal with its sufferings since they are too afraid to leave it and move on to a better alternative.
 In my opinion, some are even suffering from some sort of Stockholm syndrome.
 You are not alone there.

 ![image](https://user-images.githubusercontent.com/8527082/55495028-507e6d00-563c-11e9-9169-c02553fb4c5c.png)